rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 1. In the folder `src/relayserver`, open `ReplenishFunction.ts` with a text editor.
 2. On the function `replenishStrategy` write your new replenish strategy.
 3. Re build the project `yarn && yarn prepare`
-4. Add the command `--customReplenish` when running a Relay Server or change the config json file to set `customReplenish` on true.
+4. Add the command `--customReplenish` when running a RIF Relay Server or change the config json file to set `customReplenish` on true.

-### Using a Relay Provider
+### Using a RIF Relay Provider

-Another option is to use RIF Relay through a Relay Provider.
-A Relay Provider is a web3 provider and all transactions and calls are handled through it.
-Under the hood, the Relay Provider uses a Relay Client instance to interact with the Relay Server.
+Another option is to use RIF RIF Relay through a RIF Relay Provider.
+A RIF Relay Provider is a web3 provider and all transactions and calls are handled through it.
+Under the hood, the RIF Relay Provider uses a RIF Relay Client instance to interact with the RIF Relay Server.

-Here's a sample typescript snippet for deploying a Smart Wallet address as well as relaying a transaction through the use of the Relay Provider.
+Here's a sample typescript snippet for deploying a Smart Wallet address as well as relaying a transaction through the use of the RIF Relay Provider.

 ```typescript
 import { RelayProvider, resolveConfiguration } from "@rsksmart/rif-relay";